 The ... syntax allows you to create your own function and pass arguments from it to another function without repeating all of that function’s arguments in your own code.
 This approach gives you flexibility while keeping your code concise.

-Now that we’ve discussed how to make functions, you’ll learn how to put them into a package.
+Now let’s look at how to put your custom functions into a package.

 Creating a Package

 Packages bundle your functions so you can use them in multiple projects.
-If you find yourself copying functions from one project to another, or perhaps have a set of functions you’ve saved in a functions.R file that you copy into each new project, these are good indications that you should make a package.
+If you find yourself copying functions from one project to another, or from a functions.R file into each new project, that’s a good indication that you should make a package.

-While you can run the functions from a functions.R file in your own environment, this code in may not work on someone else’s computer.
+While you can run the functions from a functions.R file in your own environment, this code might not work on someone else’s computer.
 Other users may not have the necessary packages installed, or they may be confused about how your functions’ arguments work and not know where to go for help.
-If you put your functions in a package, they are more likely to work, as they include necessary dependencies.
-R packages also contain built-in documentation to help others use the functions on their own.
+Putting your functions in a package makes them more likely to work for everyone, as they include the necessary dependencies as well as built-in documentation to help others use the functions on their own.

 Starting the Package

-To create a package in RStudio, go to the File menu, then select New Project.
-From there, select New Directory.
-You’ll be given a list of options, one of which is R Package.
-Select it, and give your package a name.
+To create a package in RStudio, go to File4New Project4New Directory.
+Select R Package from the list of options and give your package a name.
 In Figure 12-2, I’ve called mine dk.
 Also decide where you want your package to live on your computer.
 You can leave everything else as is.

 [F12002.png]